SAP-samples/xsa-cap-migration-using-basextn/README.md

  1. For the HCO_DEMOCONTENT project, make the following changes:
     - A folder named `unsupported_feature` has been created by the extension to contain file extensions that are not supported in HANA Cloud.
 Currently, this includes only `.hdbfulltextindex` files, which need to be handled manually so in this case, delete the unsupported_feature folder from `core-db/src/data` folder.
     - Delete `synonyms/sys_rt.hdbsynonym` from `core-db/src` folder.
     - In the `core-db/cds/data/MDViews.cds` file, alias needs to be modified.
-So `![Product_Id]`, `![Product_Name]` and `ProductName` should be changed to `PRODUCT_ID`, `PRODUCT_NAME` and `PRODUCTNAME` respectively as they are defined like this in the entity definations.
+So `![Product_Id]` and `![Product_Name]` should be changed to `PRODUCT_ID` and `PRODUCT_NAME` respectively as they are defined like this in the entity definations.
 You can refer either the report or the log file in the logs folder for the line number for these changes.
+    - Similarly, in `core-db/cds/data/POViews.cds` file, change the alias `ProductName` to `PRODUCTNAME`.
     - Replace the code in the `mta.yaml` with the below code.
 Replace `<Project Name>` with the name of your project.

       ```